 The rise of women studying agriculture in American colleges

 Outside of family life, college-aged ladies are increasingly drawn to pursue careers in agriculture-related fields.
-Women have not only broken into agricultural education programs in America’s colleges, they’ve become the majority of students in the field, according to this article in Purdue University’s Agricultures magazine.
+Women have not only broken into agricultural education programs in America’s colleges, they’ve become the majority of students in the field, according to an article in Purdue University’s Agricultures magazine.
 At the Indiana university, alone, the article says women account for 60 percent of ag students, as opposed to percentages in the single digits in the 1970s.

 Their skills are expected to be in high demand for many years to come.
 This USDA study projects there will be close to 58,000 job openings in the food, agriculture, renewable natural resources, and environment fields every year, which means there will actually be a deficit for qualified workers (the report says colleges are expected to offer only 35,400 graduates per-year).